telerik/winforms-docs/core/design-time.md

 |R3 2020 SP1 v2020.3.1020|VS2019 v16.8.+; VS2019 v16.8 Preview 4|
 |R3 2020 v2020.3.915|VS2019 v16.8 Preview 3|

->note The Hotfix NuGet packages are uploaded to the Telerik NuGet server as part of our [Latest Internal Builds](https://docs.telerik.com/devtools/winforms/installation-and-upgrades/latest-internal-builds#latest-internal-builds).
->

 >note The toolbox is populated from the UI controls added to the referenced NuGet package/s.
 >